 Buh really, I'll pay to see a kid's facial expression when it hears the story of how the tortoise fell from d sky and cracked it's back— Cross˚ (@Elcrucifixio) July 1, 2013

 From individuals to institutions, no one can deny the power storytelling wields.
 We are greatly influenced, maybe more than we will agree to, by the stories we tell ourselves and those other people tell us.
-The society as it is today is the result of stories shared in the past, and the stories being shared now will inform the society will see tomorrow.
+The society as it is today is the result of stories shared in the past, and the stories being shared now will inform the society we see tomorrow.

 Storytelling is the most powerful way to put ideas into the world today